mattidorsch/synspec51_fork/README.md

 #### Heavy-metal ionization data

 Support for heavy metals (`Z > 30`) has been extended to ionization stages beyond III, typically up to VII.
-For background and methodology, see [Dorsch et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019A%26A...630A.130D/abstract).
+See [Dorsch et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019A%26A...630A.130D/abstract) for the basic implementation and initial atomic data sources.
+A major extension of the line list is described in [Dorsch et al. (2026)](https://ui.adsabs.harvard.edu/abs/2026A%26A...711A..63D/abstract).

 In summary: